CHTC/chtc-website-source/file-avail-s3.md

 buckets in another, non-CHTC location.
 - **Remove data**: We expect that users remove data from S3 buckets AS SOON AS IT IS NO LONGER NEEDED FOR ACTIVELY-RUNNING JOBS.
-- **Monitor usage and quota**: Each S3 bucket has both a size and number of files quota.
+- **Monitor usage and quota**: Your account has both a size and number of files quota that applies across all buckets owned by your account.
 Quota changes can be requested by emailing chtc@cs.wisc.edu.

-CHTC staff reserve the right to remove S3 buckets at any time.
+CHTC staff reserve the right to remove S3 buckets or revoke bucket creation permission at any time.

 ## D. Data Access Within Jobs